Kylie Ohlmiller: College career

 As a senior, Ohlmiller led Stony Brook to its first-ever No. 1 ranking in all three national polls.
 She led the country with 157 points, coming from 88 goals and a nation-leading 69 assists.
 She had five 10-point games and ended the season by scoring at least five points in 20 straight games.
 Ohlmiller was named a Tewaaraton Award finalist for the second straight year and was again named an Inside Lacrosse and IWLCA first team All-American, America East Offensive Player of the Year and first-team All-America East.
 On April 14, 2018, Stony Brook held "Kylie Ohlmiller Bobblehead Night" against Johns Hopkins, attracting a single-game program record 3,123 fans.
 She became the first Stony Brook female student-athlete to receive a bobblehead.
 On April 21 against UMBC, Ohlmiller broke both the NCAA career points and assists records, previously held by Jen Adams (445) and Hannah Nielsen (224), respectively.
 She was named the 2017–18 America East Woman of the Year.
 Stony Brook began the season 20–0 and advanced to the quarterfinals of the 2018 NCAA Tournament, where the Seawolves lost to Boston College 12–11 in double overtime to end their perfect season bid.

 Ohlmiller ended her career with 498 career points and 246 career assists, both NCAA records.
 She also scored 252 goals, second-most in Stony Brook history behind teammate Courtney Murphy's 341 career goals, an NCAA record.
 Her 252 career goals were the 16th-most in NCAA history.

 From 2019 to 2021, Ohlmiller also served as a volunteer assistant coach for Stony Brook after her graduation.

+Ohlmiller was inducted into the Stony Brook Rita & Kurt Eppenstein Athletics Hall of Fame during the class of 2023.